fjorgemota/jimple/README.md

 - Allow to get the raw service creator easily;
 - Pure Javascript;
 - Stable API;
+- No dependencies (in node, in browser we need a shim);
 - No module loader integrated - You can use **any** module loader you want;
 - [Fully tested](https://travis-ci.org/fjorgemota/jimple) on each commit;
 - Fully Documented;